plasmax/code-snippet/Maya.md

 # [u'null1']
 ```

-## Iterate over nodes havin non-ascii characters in their names
+## Iterate over nodes having non-ascii characters in their names

 This snippet run though every node in the current scene and detect if there is non ascii characters in node names.